BGforgeNet/FO2tweaks/README.md

 #### Autodoors

 When not in combat, the PC will be able to walk through unlocked doors without having to open them explicitly (like NPCs do).
+Optionally, also can autoclose doors.

 #### Level 5 after Temple of Trials